giantswarm/rfc/cluster-creation-cli/README.md

   - TODO: How do we restrict and validate the provider list per installation?
 - `--config`: Path to a config file (optional).
 Can be used multiple times.
 See "Configuration layering" below.
 As an alternative, or in addition, configuration can be passed via standard input.
 - `--app-version`: the cluster-PROVIDER app version to use.
 If not specified, the latest version is used.
-- `--dry-run`: only validate the configuration and print the resulting manifest.
+- `--dry-run`: only validate the configuration and optionally print the resulting manifest.
-- `--output`: file path to write the result to.
-If not specified, resources are written to the management cluster.
-The option `STDOUT` can be used to print the result to the console.
-- `--format`: This flag can be used to specify the format of the output.
+- `--output`: This flag can be used to specify the format of the output when `--dry-run` is set.
-  - `manifest` (default) for a Kubernetes manifest that includes an App resources and one or several ConfigMap resources.
+  - `yaml` for a Kubernetes manifest that includes an App resource and one or several ConfigMap resources.
-  - `config` for merged configuration YAML.
+  - `config-yaml` for merged configuration YAML.
   - `command` for a self-contained representation of the command just executed, as a one-liner.
 - `--set`: Override a configuration value.
 This flag can be used multiple times.
 The format is `path.to.property=value`.
   - Note: `--set` can only be used with scalar values (string, number, boolean, integer, etc.).
 It cannot be used to override an array or object.